International Baccalaureate CAS Tour

 Sustainability

-Although we wear bras and brush our teeth, you could say we are a team of hippy tree-huggers.
-This is why we run our office on renewable energy, voluntarily offsetting our carbon emissions, and fulfilling our policy to give at least 5% of our annual net profits to local environmental and community organisations and charities.
+We are determined and motivated to be the most sustainable business we can be.
+This is why we run our office on renewable energy, voluntarily offset our carbon emissions, and fulfilling our policy to give at least 5% of our annual net profits to local environmental and community organisations and charities.
 Here’s what else we are doing:

-HELPING THE REEF: In addition to the coral tree we sponsor, we pay to “adopt” coral at Fitzroy Island through our partner.
-The coral propagation happening there is unprecedented and is being celebrated as a significantproject to help save the reef.
-Each of our groups that visit the reef receives a certificate on the tour and later receive updates on the coral.
+HELPING THE REEF: In addition to the coral tree we sponsor, we pay to care for a coral at Fitzroy Island through our partner.
+The coral propagation happening there is unprecedented and is being celebrated as a significant project to help save the reef.
+Each of our groups that visit the reef receives...

-ADOPTING A RAINFOREST PLOT IN YOUR NAME: We pay to have a 5-square metre plot of rainforest is adopted in your group’s name through Rainforest Rescue.
+ADOPTING A RAINFOREST PLOT IN YOUR NAME: We make a donation to Rainforest Rescue for every group that visits the rainforest.
 On your excursion, your group will be presented with a certificate detailing the significance of this gift to the environment.
 In 2018-19, we purchased more than 100 square metres of rainforest adopted in our groups’ names.

 CREATIVE WASTE REDUCTION: We give you your own water bottle and cloth shopping bag to eliminate the need for disposable bottles and plastic bags (and saves them from going in landfills!)
 We also recycle BOTH our hard plastics and soft plastics (through RedCycle) and have transitioned into NO WASTE snacks and NO WASTE lunches.
 Our food scraps get composted and put into our community garden, our bin liners are paper (not plastic) and we even wipe our bums with Who Gives a Crap 100% recycled toilet paper!